aantron/ocaml.org/data/planet/talex5/lambda-capabilities.md

 <p>Currently-popular security mechanisms are complex and have many shortcomings.
 Yet, the lambda calculus already contains an excellent security mechanism, and making use of it requires little more than avoiding global variables.</p>
-<p>This is known as &quot;capability-based security&quot;.
+<p>This is known as "capability-based security".
-The word &quot;capabilities&quot; has also been used for several unrelated concepts (such as &quot;POSIX capabilities&quot;), and for clarity much of the community rebranded a while back as &quot;Object Capabilities&quot;, but this can make it seem irrelevant to functional programmers.
+The word "capabilities" has also been used for several unrelated concepts (such as "POSIX capabilities"), and for clarity much of the community rebranded a while back as "Object Capabilities", but this can make it seem irrelevant to functional programmers.
 In fact, I wrote this blog post because several OCaml programmers have asked me what the point of capabilities is.
 I was expecting it to be quite short (basically: applying functions to arguments good, global variables bad),